 The most important thing in programming is practice.
 And this applies to machine learning, too.
 It can be hard to find a personal project to practice.
 You have to find a problem to solve before you can even start coding, which can be very difficult without any help.

 Fortunately, Kaggle exists.
 This website is full of free courses, tutorials, and competitions.
 You can join competitions for free, and just download their data, read about their problem, and start coding and testing right away!
 You can even earn money from winning competitions and it is a great thing to have on your resume.
 This may be the best way to get experience while learning a lot, and even earn money!

-You can also create teams for Kaggle competition and learn with people!
-I suggest you join a community to find a team and learn with others, it is always better than learning alone.
+Before ending this section, I'd like to highlight that you can also create teams for Kaggle competitions or other projects and learn with people!
+I suggest you join a community to find a team and learn with others.
+It is always better than learning alone.
 The following section is devoted to this.

 Most of the time, the best way to learn is to learn with someone else.
 Join communities online and find partners to learn with!